ltsdw/Asts/README.md

 # Asts
-Asts (Another subs to srs) is a more simple project used to create cards with [Anki](http://ankisrs.net).
+Asts (Another subs to srs) is a simple tool used to create cards to [Anki](http://ankisrs.net).
+It doesn't work on Windows yet.

 # Dependencies